PavelPZ/riverpod_navigator/README.md

 ```
 #### 6. root widget for app

 Using functional_widget package to be less verbose.
-Package generates "class BooksExampleApp extends ConsumerWidget...", see *.g.dart
+Package generates "class BooksExampleApp extends ConsumerWidget...", see *.g.dart.
 "functional_widget" is not a mandatory app dependency.

 ```dart